 I’m Sharon.
-I’m an experienced web professional, specialising in intranets and the digital side of internal communications.
+I’m an experienced web professional, specialising in intranets and social media.

 In April 2012 I joined Standard Chartered as Senior Manager, Online Communications – looking after web, intranet and social media channels for this global bank.
-There I am working on a wide range of online communications projects and campaigns.
+There I am working on a wide range of online communications projects across internal and external comms.

 I genuinely love communication.
 Done well, effective communication brings enormous benefits to both employees and the organisations that employ them.